Right outside the front door of the new Bloomberg Building is a curious unmarked stone tower.

 Although it sat inside the building site when the office block was being built, yet survived suggests it’s of interest, but what is it?
 Is it an ancient monument, or something else?

 The stone rectangular column is surmounted by what looks like vents, and then a dome.
 Maybe it’s from Victorian underground toilets as used to be dotted around the area then?

 Nope, it’s actually quite modern, and also still in use.

 When the DLR was extended to Bank station in 1987, another additional tunnel was dug underground linking the new DLR tunnels to the Waterloo & City line.
 In order to dig those tunnels, a shaft was dug down to near the Waterloo & City line platforms.

 Right on this spot in fact.
 You’re looking at the top of that shaft.

-Unsurprisingly for this part of London, digging the shaft also uncovered a lot of archeology, including Roman timbers and woodworking.
+Unsurprisingly for this part of London, digging the shaft also uncovered a lot of archaeology, including Roman timbers and woodworking.